-There are various suitors vying for Marsh’s hand, none of them very satisfactory.
+There are various suitors vying for Marsh’s hand, none of them, indeed, very satisfactory.
 Marsh’s ultimate choice is an unusual one for the 1950s.
 Unfortunately, the question of career versus family and personal life is still an important issue facing all women (and men!) and the answer is still not very clear.

 Another serious issue that is touched upon is that of euthanasia.
 Dr. Kate claims to be convinced that her husband attempted suicide.
 If he wanted to die, maybe they should allow that to happen.
 Marsh herself has similar thoughts as Kingsley lies dying:

 At the hospital, with the patient an unknown personality, the situation was viewed cynically.
 The sooner death came the sooner one could get one’s meal.
 It seemed so futile to Marsh to keep checking the cylinders and injecting stimulants, when she knew for certain it was of no avail.
 She had only to remove the oxygen mask for a longer interval and all would be over.
 Then Kingsley Waring would be happy and she, Marsh, could go about the business of living.